TysonStanley/furniture/README.md

 ```r
 install.packages("furniture")
 ```

-or you can download the developmental version via:
+However, currently the CRAN version has a small bug with the percentages.
+Please use the developmental version until the CRAN version is updated past 1.2.2.
+You can download the developmental version via:

 ```r
 library(devtools)